zovelsanj/Particle_physics_background/README.md

 # Background Study for Particle Physics
-Documentation of theoretical background for particle physics including linear and **abstract algebra** with topology theory.
+Documentation of theoretical background for particle physics including linear and **abstract algebra** with manifolds, topology, and group theory.

 # Compiling Documentation
 The documentation is done completely using LaTeX, so you will require a pdfLaTeX compiler.
 For that you can use [overleaf](https://www.overleaf.com/), [TeXstudio](https://www.texstudio.org/#download), [Visual Studio Code](https://code.visualstudio.com/), or any other platform supporting pdfLaTeX compiler.
 For manual set up in Linux follow these steps: